Cat & Dog Vaccinations in North Hollywood, CA

 To make sure your pet’s vaccines remain effective, they’ll need regular boosters throughout their lives.
 Most of the vaccines listed above require yearly boosters; however, there are exceptions.
 For instance, our Bordetella vaccine for dogs and cats is intranasal and given every 6 months.
 Meanwhile, we give our canine and feline rabies vaccines one year after their first inoculation, and then every 3 years afterward.

-For more information on pet vaccinations please contact us.
+For more information on cat & dog vaccinations please call us at (818) 980-1313.
 Our veterinary experts can fill you in on what vaccines your pet needs and why.
-Schedule your appointment today!
+Make your appointment today!